Nursing Home Abuse Victims At Higher Risk Of Death

-Posted by Brendan Faulkner of D'Amico & Pettinicchi, LLC on Jul 22, 2013 in Nursing Home Neglect
+Posted by Brendan Faulkner of D'Amico & Pettinicchi, LLC on Jul 22, 2013 in Nursing Home Abuse

 Discovering that a loved one has been abused, neglected or otherwise mistreated in a nursing care facility can be very difficult for families to come to terms with.
 We generally expect that elderly patients will be treated with dignity and respect when they are at such a fragile and vulnerable stage in their lives.
 But too many families in Connecticut are seeing signs of nursing home neglect or abuse when they visit a loved one and a recent study confirms that these concerns should not be ignored.